nationofmakers/maker-event-playbook/contributing.md

 summary: You can contribute to this playbook by adding to the playbook overview OR by documenting your own event.
 ---

-NOTE, WE ARE NOT READY FOR YOU TO DO THIS, BUT WANTED TO CREATE THIS PAGE :)
+{% include warning.html content = "NOTE, WE ARE NOT READY FOR YOU TO DO THIS, BUT WANTED TO CREATE THIS PAGE :)" %}

 ## Contribute to the playbook overview sections
 This playbook has both an overview context and documentation from specific events.
 Use the steps below to contribute to the overview sections.